DitroniX/IPEM-IoT-Power-Energy-Monitor/README.md

 - **ATM90E36**
  - 3 x CT Line inputs to the ATM chip.
- - 1 x CT inputs to the ATM chip.
+ - 1 x CT N input to the ATM chip or CT to ESP32 ADC

 ------------